 Management has a credit policy in place for approving the credit limits to charterers and the exposures to credit risk are monitored such that any outstanding trade receivables are reviewed and followed up on an ongoing basis.
 Credit evaluations including assessing the customer's creditworthiness and financial standing are performed on customers requiring a credit over certain amount.
-During the year, impairment loss of HK\$3,162,000 (2022: HK\$458,000) was provided on the Group's outstanding trade receivables over one year past due and reversal of impairment loss on trade receivables of HK\$13,099,000 (2022: HK\$13,097,000) was recognized upon recovery of outstanding trade receivables in prior years, and HK\$660,000 (2022: HK\$363,000) was written off as uncollectible.
+During the year, the Group did not recognize any impairment loss on trade receivables that were outstanding for over one year past due, whereas an impairment loss of HK\$3,162,000 was recorded in 2023.
+A reversal of impairment loss on trade receivables amounting to HK\$14,416,000 (2023: HK\$13,099,000) was recognized during the year, attributable to the recovery of outstanding trade receivables from prior years.
+Additionally, trade receivables of HK\$18,342,000 (2023: HK\$660,000) was written off as uncollectible during the year.